United Company RUSAL Plc: Continuing Connected Transactions Transport Logistics Services Contract | Nachricht | finanzen.net

 Reference is made to the announcements of the Company dated 30

-The Company announces that, on 1 March 2017, a member of the Group and an associate of En+ entered into a contract pursuant to which the associate of En+ agreed to provide transport logistics services to the member of the Group (the "New Transport Logistics Services Contract), details of which are set out below.
+The Company announces that on 07 March 2017, a member of the Group and an associate of En+ entered into a contract pursuant to which the associate of En+ agreed to provide transport logistics services to the member of the Group (the "New Transport Logistics Services Contract) with major terms set out below:

 |